Alluxio/alluxio/docs/Building-Tachyon-Master-Branch.md

     $ ./bin/tachyon-stop.sh

-# Integration Test
+# Unit tests

-To run all the integration test-cases as below is optional for it is too time-consuming.
+To run all unit tests:

-    $ run test -Dintegration
+    $ mvn test

-But we do strongly recommend any contributor to run specific test case(s) to ensure its compatibility with non-local ufs(e.g., hdfs).
-For example:
+To run all the unit tests with under filesystem other than local filesystem:

-    $ run test -Dintegration -Dtest="*FileOutStreamTest#writeTest1"
+    $ mvn test [ -Dhadoop.version=x.x.x ] -Dintegration [ -Dufs=tachyon.integration.LocalMiniDFSCluster ]